Kostia-Zuev/Critical-Infrastructure-Networks/README.md

 * Remark:
 The transmission lines can be directed and weighted (where weight describe their capacity), but this information is not available.

+* Data:
+Adjacency matrix A, edge list E, and MATLAB graph object G, as described in [Data Format](#data-format).

 * Data Source:
 Originally compiled by D. Watts and S. Strogatz and used in D.J.
 Watts and  S.H.
 Strogatz (1998) "Collective dynamics of “small-world” networks," Nature 393, 440-442.